farrenhi/phase1/week7/README.md

 Week 7:
+Backend APIs are created, and these API could do CRUD on SQL databases.
-I created several backend APIs, and used JavaScript Fetch to trigger the backend APIs for actions.
+JavaScript Fetch is used to trigger the backend APIs for actions.